 - This medicine should not be used together with similar inhaled medicines, such as albuterol, isoproterenol, metaproterenol, pirbuterol, or terbutaline.

 - Some medicines can affect how levalbuterol works.
 Tell your doctor if you are using the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, heart disease, heart rhythm problems, high blood pressure, an overactive thyroid, or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, heart disease, heart rhythm problems, high blood pressure, thyroid problems, or seizures.

 - This medicine may cause increased trouble breathing (paradoxical bronchospasm), which may be life-threatening.

 - If you use a corticosteroid medicine to control your asthma, keep using it as instructed by your doctor.

 - If any of your asthma medicines do not seem to be working as well as usual, call your doctor right away.
 Do not change your doses or stop using your medicines without asking your doctor.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.